• AAFP Board of Directors

 Director

-Kisha Davis, MD, MPH, FAAFP, is vice president of Health Equity at Aledade in Maryland.
-She is also vice chair of the Medicaid and CHIP Payment and Access Commission (MACPAC), advising Congress, the Secretary of Health and Human Services, and states on Medicaid policy.
-Davis has served numerous roles within the AAFP notably as new physician director, and later convener of the National Conference of Constituency Leaders.
+Kisha Davis, MD, MPH, FAAFP, is the chief health officer for Montgomery County, Maryland.
+She previously served as Vice President of Health Equity at Aledade in Maryland.
+She was vice chair of the Medicaid and CHIP Payment and Access Commission (MACPAC), advising Congress, the Secretary of Health and Human Services and states on Medicaid policy.
+Davis has served numerous roles within the AAFP, notably as new physician director and later convener of the National Conference of Constituency Leaders.
 She is a past president of the Maryland Academy of Family Physicians.

 Jay Lee, MD, MPH, FAAFP